 Learn About Cyber Insurance

 When considering cyber insurance and what your company may need in coverage, it is important to do your research.
-You can do research on your own or go a step further and contact your local insurance agent and have a discussion.
+You can do research on your own or go a step further and contact your Agri-Services Agency agent and have a discussion.
 While cyber insurance is still relatively new to the insurance world, it is very complex and diverse.
 However, most cyber insurance will still fall into two types of coverage.

 The first type is first party coverage.
 This type of cover is designed to cover costs associated with the direct response to a cyber-attack.
 This means that if an attack occurs, first party coverage will provide funds to help immediately.
 Some examples of first party coverage include: